stephenfrench9/trace/README.md

 4. Modify source code for hot rod so I have my dummy services.

 ### Write my own application from scratch.
 Deploy jaeger backend.

+## Checkpoint March 28 2019

+### Local Jaeger
+- Launch dockerized jaeger locally.
+Use jaegertracing/all-in-one:1.10.
+- Turn on my jaeger enabled server locally. solution/formatter.py. (adapted from g.opentracing/lesson03/)
+- jaeger sees the server traces
+- containerized server functions correctly, but doesn't ship traces to jaeger client

+### Kubernetes Jaeger
+- install jaeger with a kubernetes operator. (g.jaegertracing/jaeger-operator).
+Manually start a jaeger agent.
+Manually add a a public IP.
+Visit \<ext ip\>:16686, it works
+- Turn on my jaeger-enabled server container on, wrapped in a deployment attached to a service.
+Visit it at \<ext ip\>:5000 and \<ext ip\>:5000/format?helloTo=bryn

+### Helm
+- do the same thing with Helm.

+## pathes forward 2

+### microservices from scratch, in python.
+Jaeger backend native to K8s.
+ 1. Jaeger loses the app when it goes into the container.
+Expose more ports on my server container?
+Get this working locally, and then do the same to the container in the cloud.
+ 2. Read about jaeger. jaegertracing/jaeger, jaegertracing/jaeger-operator, jaegertracing/jaeger-kubernetes, jaegertracing/jaeger-operator.
+ 3. Probably need to learn stuff like: The jaeger operator allows you to make jaeger objects in kubernetes.
+ 3. Read about jaeger.
+Jaeger website.
+ 4. Read about jaeger. helm/charts.
+ 5. read about jaeger.
+Blogs

+- this is what I am developing right now.

 ## Attempts